What is Rubicon?

 We curate a range of speakers who reflect not only the diversity of the body of Christ across the Christian traditions and denominations and beyond, but also who draw from a wealth of rich expertise and experience across all walks of life.

-The views expressed by speakers at Rubicon are those of the contributor(s) and do not necessarily reflect the opinion of Holy Trinity Rathmines, Greg Fromholz or Rob Jones.
+The views expressed by speakers at Rubicon are those of the contributor(s) and do not necessarily reflect the opinion of Holy Trinity Rathmines or the United Dioceses of Dublin & Glendalough: Young Adults.

 What Rubicon is not?